-Selma University's mission is to prepare men and women to be servant leaders throughout the world.
+Selma University's mission is to prepare men and women to be servant leaders, who inspire a spirit of generative servant leadership in the communities where they live and work.

 The school offers a quality educational program with liberal arts emphasis, equipping diverse students spiritually, intellectually, and socially; thereby, producing graduates who lead in the profession for which they were trained.